eveem-org/panoramix/README.md

 Nothing was close to this good.

 But if you manage to figure out a way to do it without Tilde (and maintain readability), I'll gladly accept a PR :)

+# How Panoramix works

+See the source code comments, starting with panoramix.py.
+Also, those slides.